MingR-Ma/SymTrans/README.md

 ```
 Checkpoints and training logs, including validation results and loss values, are recorded in the`./Chekcpoint/` and './Log/' folder.
 You can use tensorboardx to moniter the training.
 Using the parameter `--learning_mode ` to select diffeomorphic or displacement registration (default `--learning_mode displacement`).

+All the parameters can be found in the `train.py`.
+You can modify them if you would like to configure your own training or testing.